sherifnada/inferno/README.md

 This is a local kube emulation of an inference cluster.

 The cluster is structured as follows:
-- One VLLM deployment per LLM (TinyLlama-1.1B-Chat and LLAMA 3.2 11B Vision Instruct)
+- One VLLM deployment per LLM (TinyLlama-1.1B-Chat and the bimodal Molmo 7B-D model)
 - One FastAPI deployment that receives requests and sits in front of the VLLM servers
 - Dashboard containing GPU utilization, request latency, volume, and throughput